m-terra/mpc-utils/README.md

 ### Project Filtering

 Filters out projects that contain a sequence with the specified name.
 Default filter is 'Live'.
-C

 ### Project BPM Listing

 Creates a text file with the BPM of all filtered projects.

+### Liveset

+Activates QLink mode "Project" and custom QLink assignements for all projects.
+QLink assignements 2nd row: volume track 1-4, 3rd row: mute track 1-4

 ## Setup